JustWhit3/higgs-decay-classification/Explanations/What_my_program_do.md

 ## Evaluation of the classification
 The combination of the models has been performed using the Logistic Regression on both outpus of DNN and BDT.
 The class used is `LogisticRegression` from the library `sklearn`.
-Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" for more indormations or see its definition in the code).
+Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" or the own explanation in the "Reference guides" folder).
 At the end have been combined all the AMS of each classification procedure with the Logistic Regression method.